-Improved supply chain helps packaging companies to remain competitive and able to react quickly to changes in demand but to achieve efficiency it requires collaboration of teams and departments.
+An improved supply chain helps packaging companies to remain competitive and ensures they can react quickly to changes in demand.
+But to achieve efficiency it requires collaboration of teams and departments.
 This can make the task of implementing a robust plan challenging but the payoff is worth the effort as you gain better visibility, enhanced ability to respond to crisis, and can reduce costs without compromising how you deliver to clients.

 If you would like to find out how our supply chain experts can help your company shape and define an improvement project, then get in touch with us here.